arturb90/nl2pl/README.md

 [![Licence](https://img.shields.io/badge/license-MIT-orange)](https://gitlab.dlr.de/bara_at/nl2pl/-/blob/master/LICENSE)

 nl2pl is a tool for training neural semantic parsers that predict program code from natural language descriptions.
 It uses a grammar specification and a LALR(1) parser to enforce syntactically valid programs during inference.
-Check out the [live demo]() (TBD) to test some example models.
+Check out the [live demo](https://safe-plateau-06076.herokuapp.com/) (hosted on a Heroku free dyno, may take a few seconds to boot) to test some example models.

 ## Requirements